Tag Archives: sig sauer

 As I opened the box, I was glad to see that Sig even includes a quality ALPHA-MSR scope mount in the box.
 That easily narrowed down my mounting decisions.

-The Tango MSR is a second focal plane scope, that means the reticle stays the same regardless of magnification setting.
-The scope adjustment turrets are MOA and have .5 MOA clicks, the scope body has a centerline painted on the exterior of the tube, to help ensure level mounting I believe and it surely did that.
+Sig’s Tango MSR is a second focal plane scope, that means the reticle stays the same regardless of magnification setting.
+The scope adjustment turrets are MOA and have .5 MOA clicks.
+And the scope body has a centerline painted on the exterior of the tube, to help ensure level mounting I believe and it surely did that.
 In a very short time I had the scope married to it’s mount and ready to install on a rifle.

-The Tango MSR was a perfect fit for the Sig MCX
+The Tango MSR was a perfect fit for the Sig Sauer MCX

 First Shots

 As I mentioned earlier, I purposely didn’t look at the price of this scope before reviewing it.
-I was previously very pleased with the optical quality of the Tango 6T, this Tango MSR is not quite as high quality, but still very clean and clear.
-I was surprised to see the price point after playing with it, I would have expected it to come in the 600-800 dollar range.
+I was previously very pleased with the optical quality of the Tango 6T.
+This Tango MSR is not quite as high quality, but still very clean and clear.
+I was surprised to see the price point after playing with it.
+One would have expected it to come in the 600-800 dollar range.
 But for the MSRP of $422.99 I think this scope is a great value.

 Testing turret values